rsksmart/devportal-1.0/_rsk/node/install/azure.md

 ## Install RskJ Using Azure

 Follow the instructions below to install and run an RSK node in Azure.
 By default, the node connects to Mainnet.
 If you want to change the network read [this section](/rsk/node/configure/switch-network).
-If you want to change some configuration, please refer to our [RSK node configuration section](/rsk/node/configure).
+If you want to change some configuration, please refer to the [RSK node configuration section](/rsk/node/configure).
 Also you can [enable RPC calls](#rpc) to interact with the node (by default it's disabled).

 #### Install The Node Using Azure